Language service pricing depends on a variety of factors, including text type, service needed and word count.

 Not All Services Are Created Equal

-Translation, localization, revision and subtitling all demand different skill sets and amounts of time.
+Translation, localization, revision and evaluation, and subtitling – all demand different skill sets and amounts of time.
 Translating a software user manual would require a different tool than the one needed to localize its user interface, while subtitling the accompanying promotional video may take longer than the in-context review of the webpage hosting it, due to its inherent space constraints.
 Language services are a fascinating and heterogeneous universe!

 There Are Words and Weighted Words